Hari-chann/xyz/README.md

 `origin_isbn` is required and should only contain numbers and have a length of 13 or 10

-`target_base` is required and should be either 10 or 13
+`target_base` is required and should be either 10 or 13 (set to which base to convert the origin_isbn)